Product Type: Cases & Plates

 This compact adapter bridges standard USB A and Micro USB female plugs, from a USB power supply to a microcontroller, Raspberry Pi or phone.
 Its two male plugs are the shortest path between power and your device, for those cases where a cable just won't do.

 This little board plugs right into the Raspberry Pi's GPIO connector and decodes infrared signals sent to it from just about any generic IR remote control.
 This IR receiver is tuned for a 38kHz carrier frequency but it will accept IR frequencies slightly above or below that at the cost of a reduced range.
 The IR stream is fed to the Raspberry Pi on GPIO #18, which is the default pin used by the Raspberry Pi's LIRC GPIO driver.
 If you're not familiar with LIRC, be sure to check out the project page.
-We offer a tiny little IR remote which works great with this receiver and already has a LIRC configuration file ready to go.
-It is designed to fit perfectly into our 'Nwazet Pi Tuxedo' case.

 So, you're building a cool Internet radio player or streaming audio around the house using a Raspberry Pi?
 This cable is perfect when you need to output quality stereo sound and thanks to its right-angle jack, you'll be able to keep your build neat with the cord tucked-in closely to the computer.